eric-bach/ragbot2/NOTES.md

 - [x] Display tools available in UI
 - [x] BUG: Handle when response includes more than once occurrence of a tag
 - [x] Add copy text button and thumbs up/down buttons

-- [] BUG: The tabs keep switching when RAGBot is thinking
-- [] Add ability to upload document
+- [x] Add ability to upload document

+- [] Include history in chat
+- [] Move user profile to icon
 - [] Add ability to clear chat

+- [] Build architecture diagram
 - [] Clean up stack resource names

-- [] Build architecture diagram
+- [] BUG: The tabs keep switching when RAGBot is thinking
+- [] Add polling on UI to check when Bedrock KB sync is completed
 - [] Investigate adding Cognito auth to ALB

 - [] Move from ECS Fargate to Lambda Function URLs with auth in Lambda code
-- [] Switch frontend to connect to Lambda fURL to compare how streaming works with fURL
+- [] Switch frontend to connect to Lambda fURL to compare how streaming works with fUR

 ##### Running FAST API Docker container locally